blankaex/blog/_posts/2019-01-05-manaria-interview.md

 PASH!
 PLUS scored an interview with Okamoto Hideki, the director of Manaria Friends.
 As with many things, I decided on whim that I'll translate it.
 I'm going to be working with GJM to release the series too, so check it out if you're interested.
 It's got cute socks.

-<iframe width="560" height="315" src="/2019-01-05-manaria-interview/_m4CUfKvFZghnYzo.mp4" frameborder="0"> </iframe>
+<iframe width="auto" height="auto" src="/2019-01-05-manaria-interview/_m4CUfKvFZghnYzo.mp4" frameborder="0"> </iframe>

 ***

-An Interview with Okamoto Hideki, the Director of Manaria Friends - The Story of Anne and Grea's Daily Life
+## An Interview with Okamoto Hideki, the Director of Manaria Friends - The Story of Anne and Grea's Daily Life

 The anime series Manaria Friends by CygamesPictures is set to start on the 20th of January!